Brian Kelly's salary ignites criticism from La. public service commissioner

 Even though private donors, not the university, are paying the vast majority of the new coach's salary, Campbell says it is still not right for high-dollar contributors to put sports over education.

 "They've got wrong priorities here.
-They're putting LSU football above
+They're putting LSU football above LSU academics," Campbell said.

 Campbell says he would much rather see the donors raising millions of dollars to attract the best professors in the county, not just building athletic programs.